Washington still wants complete halt, but Israeli moratorium is progress, Clinton says.

 “It is not what we would want and it is nowhere near enough – but I think that when you keep your eye on what we want to achieve, it is a better place to be than the alternative, which is unrestrained,” she told Al Jazeera on Tuesday.

 Israel’s settlement building programme is illegal under international law and several United Nations Security Council resolutions have called for it to stop.

-But Israel has repeatedly ignored all international calls for it to stop its settlement building.
+But Israel has repeatedly ignored all international calls for it to halt the construction.